Jiangluyu/DeliverySys/README.md

 This is a simple delivery system using C++.
 It is important to use vector<Base*> vec and vec[i]->xxxxx to visit.

+# use blame mode to read this file

 Question:
 Package Inheritance Hierarchy
 Package delivery services such as FedEx and UPS offer a number of